WOVNio/WOVN.php/docker/HOWTO.md

 ### Debug by XDebug
 #### XDebug configuration for VSCode
+Install `PHP Debug` extension from your Extensions menu in VSCode.
+Make it possible to load `zend_extension` in `docker/php.ini`.

-You can use the following setting for `launch.json`.
+You can use the following setting for `.vscode/launch.json`.
 After start debugging, you can break by break points.
 ```
 {